 Once the computer has finished doing its thing, you can try and re-boot your Windows 10 or Windows 8 machine.
 If the computer starts up without the "bootmgr is missing" message, you have just fixed the issue!
 If not, you may have to seek professional help.

 Startup repair in Windows 7

-Repairing Windows 7 is broadly similar to repairing Windows 10 and Windows 8.
+Repairing Windows 7 is broadly similar to repairing Windows 10 and Windows 8, except that its no-longer supported by Microsoft, so if the quick fix doesn't work, then you are are on your own.
 In Windows 7, you will need to boot from the Windows 7 disc.
 You should wait for the setup process to load up files.
 Select the Language to install, Time and currency format, and Keyboard or input method that you'd like to use, then click Next.
 On the bottom-left of the Install Windows window, click on the "repair your computer" link.

 This will start the Windows 7 System Recovery Options which features several suitable diagnostic and repair tools, one of which is Startup Repair.

 Top 5 challenges of migrating applications to the cloud